ZipCPU/sdspi/rtl/README.md

       per clock, for supporting 200MHz/SDR or 100MHz/DDR, and 3) four data words per clock, for 200MHz DDR.

-The SDIO controller has been optimized for speed, rather than area.
+    - [SDDMA](sddma.v) is top level of the DMA memory handling module.
+It depends heavily on the command/control interface to activate.
+This module primarily converts memory to an AXI stream to be fed to the command/control module, and again AXI stream to memory.
+An option exists for skipping memory and writing directly from an AXI stream, or likewise reading directly from one.

+      - [SDDMA_MM2S](sddma_mm2s.v) reads data from memory, to feed the gearboxes and then write to the SD card.
+This forms the beginning of the S2SD (write) path.

+      - [SDDMA_RXGEARS](sddma_rxgears.v) massages incoming data to the size of a full bus word, in preparation for (bus-word sized) the FIFO.

+      - [SDFIFO](sdfifo.v), a basic synchronous data FIFO.

+      - [SDDMA_TXGEARS](sddma_txgears.v) takes data from the FIFO and massages it to either the size of a full bus word for writing to memory, or to 32b for writing to the SD controller.

+      - [SDDMA_S2MM](sddma_s2mm.v) writes data from SD card, having gone through the gearboxes, finally to memory.
+This forms the conclusion of the SD2S (read) path.

+The [SDIO controller](sdio_top.v) has been optimized for speed, rather than either area or lowpower.
+The [DMA component](sddma.v), in particular, may double the size of the core while achieving even greater throughput.
+As with many of my IP's, there is an `OPT_LOWPOWER` parameter which can be used to adjust this optimization for lowpower at the (potential) expense of area.

 ## Logic Usage

 A [perl script](usage.pl) is also available to measure the logic usage of these two IP components via Yosys.
-The result of these measurements are kept [here](usage.txt).
-As of this writing, the [SDSPI](sdspi.v) controller takes only 546 Xilinx 6-LUTs, whereas the [SDIO](sdio.v) controller requires 1411 Xilinx 6-LUTs.
+Measurement results are kept [here](usage.txt).
+As of this writing, the [SDSPI](sdspi.v) controller requires only 543 Xilinx 6-LUTs, whereas the [SDIO](sdio.v) controller requires 1465 Xilinx 6-LUTs without the DMA, and 2775 6-LUTs with the DMA.